AlbertineN/yolo/explanation.md

 Step Six
 Added tty: true  >> this comand ensures that my container does not exit but rather keeps running.
 However I come across another error which is brought about  by the start script. updtaed the start script to  *"start": "react-scripts --openssl-legacy-provider start",* This solved my issue as my development server could now start.

+Step Seven
+Accessed the website on *http://localhost:3000* tested my connections by adding a product. the product was added succesfully.
+Stopped my containers and run *sudo docker compose down*  to stop and remove my containers. run sudo docker compose up to create fresh containers from my images and upon accessing the site, the product I added was still there meaning I set my volumes well and my data persisted.